Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: BENCHMARKS

 \subsubsection{Reinforcement learning}

-Reinforcement learning is a method of learning a control law through directly interacting with the environment~\citep{SuttonBarto}.
-At each time step, the controller (agent) observes the state, chooses an input, and receives a cost (reward).
-The agent then uses this reward to update its behavior policy.
-One approach that has been used for controlling a genetic toggle switch is based on Q-learning~\citep{10178155}, where a Q-function is learned that represents the value of taking an action in a given state, and then can be directly used to generate actions.
-However, this is only used for binary inputs, and is computationally intensive when used for large state spaces.
+Reinforcement learning (RL) learns a control policy through interactions with the environment~\citep{SuttonBarto}.
+One approach that has been used for controlling a genetic toggle switch is based on Q-learning~\citep{10178155}, where a Q-function is learned that represents the value of taking an action in a given state.
+More recently, actor–critic and policy-gradient RL approaches with continuous control policies have been applied to cybergenetic and metabolic control problems, including population setpoint tracking in microbial co-cultures~\citep{ESPINELRIOS202561} and robust dynamic metabolic control~\citep{ESPINELRIOS2026}.

-In this paper, we use the deep deterministic policy gradient (DDPG) approach~\citep{lillicrap2019continuouscontroldeepreinforcement}, an actor-critic method in which the critic approximates the Q-function and the actor parameterises the control policy.
+In this paper, we use the deep deterministic policy gradient (DDPG) approach~\citep{lillicrap2019continuouscontroldeepreinforcement}, an actor-critic method.
 The state vector is chosen to consist of the previous $10$ inputs and outputs, and the reference value.
 The agent is trained to track constant references, but the same training method could be used to track time-varying references such as the one from Fig. \ref{fig:controller_responses}.
 We evaluated control performance for up to $2,000$ episodes, and the performance plateaued after around $1000$ episodes.
 For the following simulations, $1000$ episodes of length $200$ were used to train the controller, with the same neural network architecture used for both actor and critic.
 As in~\citep{lillicrap2019continuouscontroldeepreinforcement}, experience replay is used to improve sample efficiency, and decaying action noise is added for exploration~\citep{hollenstein2023actionnoiseoffpolicydeep}.